-When people ask “What is Birch Water”, it is often compared to coconut water.
+When people ask “What is Birch Water?”, results often compare it to coconut water.
 Although Birch Water and Coconut Water are both plant based waters, they are also different.
-So lets discuss the similarities and differences between Coconut Water and Birch Water.
+So let's discuss the similarities and differences between Coconut Water and Birch Water.

 Let’s start from the beginning.
 Coconut Water is harvested from the fruit of the tree, the coconut.
 These coconuts are often grown in tropical countries such as Hawaii, Thailand, and the Philippines.
 One the fruit has ripened, the fruit is harvested, then opened, and the water is extracted.
 The fruit is then nonrenewable, and the flesh is consumed/processed into other edible goods.

 Birch Water is different because it does not come from the fruit of the tree, it comes from the “blood” of the tree if you will.
 The sap aka water runs through the veins of the tree through root pressure in the spring when the birch tree thaws.
 This is the nutrient rich sap that feeds the tree to blossom in the spring.
 Our birch water is hand tapped so the trees are left undamaged and have ample amounts of sap to grow and flourish year after year.
 Birch sap is renewable once harvested and is part of the life-cycle of our North American ecosystem.
 The nutrient rich sap that feeds our trees, can also feed us.